inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Sophomore Dave Strewzinski... likes to pass.
 And pass he does, with a record 86 attempts (three completions) in 87 plays....
-Though Strewzinksi has so far failed to score any points for the Crimson, his jackrabbit speed has made him the least sacked quarterback in the Ivy league.
+Though Strewzinksi has so far failed to score any points for the Crimson, his jackrabbit speed has ma him the least sacked quarterback in the Ivy league.
-Wide Receiver:
+Wi Receiver:
 	The other directional signal in Harvard's offensive machine is senior Phil Yip, who is very fast.
 Yip is so fast that he has set a record for being fast.
-Expect to see Yip elude all pursuers and make it into the endzone five or six times, his average for a game.
+Expect to see Yip elu all pursuers and make it into the endzone five or six times, his average for a game.
 Yip, nicknamed "fumblefingers" and "you asshole" by his teammates, hopes to carry the ball with him at least one of th times.
 YALE:
 Defense:
-	On the defensive side, Yale boasts the stingiest line in the Ivies.
+	On the fensive si, Yale boasts the stingiest line in the Ivies.
 Primarily responsible  seniors Izzy "Shylock" Bloomberg and Myron Finklestein, the tightest ends in recent Eli history.
-Also contributing to the powerful defense is junior tackle Angus MacWhirter, a Scotsman who rounds out the offensive ethnic joke.
+Also contributing to the powerful fense is junior tackle Angus MacWhirter, a Scotsman who rounds out the offensive ethnic joke.
 Look for these three to shut down the opening coin toss.
 		-- Harvard Lampoon 1988 Program Parody, distributed at The Game Now she speaks rapidly.
 "Do you know *why* you want to program?"
 	He shakes his head.
-He hasn't the faintest idea.
+He hasn't the faintest ia.
 	"For the sheer *joy* of programming!" she cries triumphantly.
 "The joy of the pnt, the artist, the craftsman.
 "You take a program, born weak and impotent as a dimly-realized solution.
-You nurture the program and guide it down the right path, building, watching it grow ever stronger.
-Sometimes you paint with tiny strokes, a keystroke added here, a keystroke changed there."
+You nurture the program and gui it down the right path, building, watching it grow ever stronger.
+Sometimes you paint with tiny strokes, a keystroke add here, a keystroke changed there."
 She sweeps her arm in a  arc.
-"And other times you savage whole *blocks* of code, ripping out the program's very *essence*, then beginning anew.
+"And other times you savage whole *blocks* of co, ripping out the program's very *essence*, then beginning anew.
 But always building, creating, filling the program with your own personal stamp, your own quirks and nuances.
 Watching the program grow stronger, patching it when it crashes, until finally it can stand alone -- proud, powerful, and perfect.
 This is the programmer's finest hour!"
-Softly at first, then louder, he hears the strains of a Sousa march.
+Softly at first, then lour, he hears the strains of a Sousa march.
 "This ... this is your canvas! your clay!
 Go forth and create a masterwork!"
 It's been a business doing pleasure with you.
 FORTUNE DISCUSSES THE DIFFERENCES BETWEEN MEN AND WOMEN:	#2

 Desserts:
-	A woman will generally admire an ornate dessert for the artistic work it is, praising its creator and waiting a suitable interval before she reluctantly takes a small sliver off one edge.
+	A woman will generally admire an ornate ssert for the artistic work it is, praising its creator and waiting a suitable interval before she reluctantly takes a small sliver off one edge.
 A man will start by grabbing the cherry in the center.

 Car repair:
-	The average man thinks his Y chromosome contains complete repair manuals for every car made since World War II.
+	The average man thinks his Y chromosome contains complete repair manuals for every car ma since World War II.
 He will work on a problem himself until it either goes away or turns into something that "can't be fixed without special tools".
-	The average woman thinks "that funny thump-thump noise" is an accurate description of an automotive problem.
+	The average woman thinks "that funny thump-thump noise" is an accurate scription of an automotive problem.
 She will, however, have the car serviced at the proper intervals and thereby incur fewer problems than the average man.
 A Tale of Two Cities LITE(tm)